 What is Accounts Receivable?

 Accounts Receivable (AR) handles the money you’re owed, or your assets.
 They keep track of the money that comes into the business.
 When you sell goods or services to your clients on credit, these amounts go to AR so they can collect them from your clients at a later date.
 Where AP decreases your company’s cash flow, AR increases it.
+Information from accounts receivable will play an important role in preparing the income statement in financial accounting.

 Let’s say your company – company A, purchases supplies on credit from company B. Your company records the transaction in AP, as a liability because you owe company B money.
 Company B records the same transaction in AR, because they will be able to collect the debt from you.